-Institutes cooperating with MorphoSys must comply with ethical principles and legal regulations for research involving animals and, in certain cases, have the Good Laboratory Practice (GLP) quality assurance certification.
+Institutes cooperating with MorphoSys must comply with ethical principles and legal regulations for research involving animals and, within certain circumstances, have the Good Laboratory Practice (GLPGLP: Good laboratory practice; a formal framework for the implementation of safety tests on chemical products) quality assurance certification.
 This is how MorphoSys ensures it fulfills its moral obligation for the respectful treatment of animals.
 The Company also conducts on-site inspections of the research institute’s study centers that include a review of the staff’s skills and training as well as animal welfare.
 These inspections are carried out during the audits conducted prior to contract awards.

 The Declaration of Helsinki mentioned above also defines the ethical principles MorphoSys follows when dealing with healthy volunteers and patients in clinical trials.
-MorphoSys carries out clinical trials in accordance with Good Clinical Practice (GCP), and testing is conducted in compliance with the relevant provisions on privacy and confidentiality.
+MorphoSys carries out clinical trials in accordance with Good Clinical Practice (GCPGCP: Good clinical practice; an international ethical and scientific quality standard for designing, conducting, recording and reporting trials that involve the participation of human subjects), and testing is conducted in compliance with the relevant provisions on privacy and confidentiality.
 Protecting the rights, safety and welfare of all clinical trial participants has the highest priority at MorphoSys.
 Clinical trials are initiated only after the approval of the relevant independent ethics committee and/or institutional review board.
 Before participating in a clinical trial, each participant must voluntarily submit an informed consent.

 ENVIRONMENTAL PROTECTION AND OCCUPATIONAL SAFETY

 Because the biotechnology industry is subject to stringent regulatory requirements, environmental protection and occupational safety are important tasks of Group management.
-The Technical Operations Department with its subdivisions monitors Group-wide compliance with all relevant requirements.
+The Environmental Protection and Occupational Safety Department monitors compliance with all relevant requirements.
 In addition to strict compliance with all legal requirements, MorphoSys makes a tremendous effort to maintain sustainable environmental management and the effective protection of its employees.

-MorphoSys was certified for the seventh consecutive year as a “bicycle-friendly company” for its participation in the “Bike to Work” initiative sponsored by the German Bicycle Club (ADFC) and a German health insurance company.
+MorphoSys was certified for the sixth consecutive year as a “bicycle- friendly company” for its participation in the “Bike to Work” initiative sponsored by the German Bicycle Club (ADFC) and a German health insurance company.
 MorphoSys also offers employees an extensive range of preventative healthcare options, such as autogenic training, ball sports, weight training and marathons.

-With one reportable occupational accident in the reporting year, the number of accidents was at the same very low level as in the previous year, placing the ratio of reportable accidents at MorphoSys significantly below the average ratio in Germany (22.8 reportable occupational accidents per 1,000 full-time employees in the latest survey conducted in 2015).
+With one reportable occupational accident in the reporting year, the number of accidents remained below the previous year’s low level of two accidents and placed the ratio of reportable accidents at MorphoSys significantly below the average ratio in Germany (22.3 reportable occupational accidents per 1,000 full-time employees in the latest survey conducted in 2014).

 MorphoSys tries to minimize the amount of harmful substances used in its laboratories.
 Only those who are specially trained are allowed to work with toxins.
 Work involving contagious pathogens can only be carried out in secure laboratories.
 MorphoSys only uses certified companies to dispose of chemical waste and also refrains from labeling antibodies with radioactive substances.